V1EngineeringInc/V1EngineeringInc-Docs/docs/tools/milling-basics.md

 ### Feeds and Speeds Calculator

-I can not stress this enough, these numbers are different for every build.
+I cannot stress this enough; these numbers are different for every build.
 Only use them as a guide to find the right settings for your build.
 You can make a few test cuts a quickly work out how to get reliable numbers for your machine with the right settings though.